 The ancient Irish had their own system of symbols that were later sometimes adapted to the Norman system.
 The symbol or picture displayed on an Irish banner was called a suaicheantas or samlach.
 Each clan's symbol was unique allowing men to easily be distinguished "from all others by those shanachies whose duty it was to attend the nobles when about to contend in battle, and that these shanachies might thus have a full view of the achievements of the combatants, so as to be able to give a true account of their particular deeds and valor."
 From the Description of the Battle of Magh Rath (637 AD), "For it is there read, that the whole host was wont to be placed under the command of one captain-in-chief, and that under him, each division of his force obeyed its own proper captain; and besides, that every captain of these bore upon his standard his peculiar device or ensign."
 (Keating2)

-Please don't get hoodwinked by "family coat of arms" websites (what students of heraldry call 'bucket shops').
-There is even a website called "The Great Irish Clan Gathering4" that will print out a very nice certificate with "the Fagan Clan Arms" and the names of two Fagans as 'signatories'.
-I assume they are made up.
+Please don't get hoodwinked by "family coat of arms" websites (what students of Heraldry call 'bucket shops').
+There is even a website called "The Great Irish Clan Gathering4" that will print out a very nice certificate with "the Fagan Clan Arms [sic.] " and the names of two 'Fagans' as 'signatories'.
+(I can only assume the signatures are imaginary).
 Ancestral Findings5 states, "...actually having a coat of arms or family crest is much more rare than you might imagine.
 Having the hereditary right to use it is even more rare."
 The College of Arms6 in the UK states, "There is no such thing as a 'coat of arms for a surname'." and the Chief Herald of Ireland7 states: "There is, strictly speaking, no such thing as a ‘family coat of arms’.
 A grant of arms made to an individual extends to his or her descendants of the name, not to a family as such."

-In my humble opinion as a researcher and a heraldic artist, it should depend under which system the original arms were awarded, English or Gaelic.
-By English custom, arms are in fact personal property and are inherited.
-If you are a member of one of the ancient Gaelic septs and the arms are of that origin and recognized under that tradition, you may be eligible to utilize the arms.
-However, The arms typically shown for Fagan have been recorded for specific individuals who happened to have the surname Fagan8.
+In my humble opinion as a researcher, genealogist and heraldic artist, it should depend under which system the original arms were awarded, English or Gaelic.
+By English custom, arms are in fact personal property and are inherited by direct descendants of the person who owns the property.
+If you are a member of one of the ancient Gaelic Clans or Septs and the arms are of Gaelic origin and recognized under that tradition, you may be eligible to utilize the arms.
+However, The arms typically shown for 'Fagan' have been recorded for specific individuals who happened to have the surname Fagan8.

 1 Patrick M. O'Shea, Proto-Heraldry in Early Christian Ireland: The Battle Standards of Gaelic Irish Chieftains, (this original link is no longer active.
 Try this one for an archived copy).